avajs/ava/docs/06-configuration.md

 ## Options

-- `files`: glob patterns that select which files AVA will run tests from.
+- `files`: an array of glob patterns to select test files.
 Files with an underscore prefix are ignored.
-By default only selects files with `js` extensions, even if the glob pattern matches other files.
+By default only selects files with `js` extensions, even if the pattern matches other files.
 Specify `extensions` and `babel.extensions` to allow other file extensions
-- `sources`: files that, when changed, cause tests to be re-run in watch mode.
+- `sources`: an array of glob patterns to match files that, when changed, cause tests to be re-run (when in watch mode).
 See the [watch mode recipe for details](https://github.com/avajs/ava/blob/master/docs/recipes/watch-mode.md#source-files-and-test-files)
 - `match`: not typically useful in the `package.json` configuration, but equivalent to [specifying `--match` on the CLI](./05-command-line.md#running-tests-with-matching-titles)
 - `cache`: cache compiled test and helper files under `node_modules/.cache/ava`.
 If `false`, files are cached in a temporary directory instead
 - `failFast`: stop running further tests once a test fails